My top five books of 2016

-I then, am usually super eager to try out whatever the book has suggested or recommneded to see if it works or rings true for me.
-The things that stick and the things that don't work I move on and try something else, but always ready to try a new way or new idea.
+I then, am usually super eager to try out whatever the book has suggested or recommended to see if it works or rings true for me.
+The things that stick and the things that don't work, I move on and try something else, but always ready to try a new way or a new idea.

-My next favourite thing to do is share them, either via this email, chatting away to anyone who will listen - to those of you who have got stuck with me while I am raving about the latest great read I am in the middle of - you'll understand.
-I'm very happy to lend books (so if there is something on the shelf that catches your eye) and then there have been give aways.
-I picked up a couple of classics this weekend in a second hand shop ready for next years give-aways.
+My next favourite thing to do is share them, either via my weekly email, chatting away to anyone who will listen, to those of you who have got stuck with me while I am raving about the latest great read I am in the middle of - you'll understand.
+I'm very happy to lend books (so if there is something on the shelf that catches your eye), and then there have been giveaways.
+I picked up a couple of classics this weekend in a second-hand shop, ready for next year’s give-aways.

 I use Goodreads to track what I've read, set myself an annual goal for books to read and list those books I want to read.
-I also like reading the reviews of books as I know I tend to lap up the good stuff and it useful to see what other people think as another way of thinking about the book.
+I also like reading the reviews of books, as I know I tend to lap up the good stuff, and it is useful to see what other people think, as another way of thinking about the book.

 Seven Habits of Highly Effective People